 If you identify with any of the above diabetes conditions it is important that you have a solid understanding of what diabetes is, how it affects your body, your long term health and how food plays such an important role in all of this.
 We make it easy for you to understand so you can make informed decisions when it comes to choosing the foods you eat and managing your sugar/medication/insulin levels.

-We offer individual and group consultations to suit your needs
+We offer individual consultations to suit your needs

 Our individual consultations can be made at any of our locations where you will receive one-on-one individual sessions with an Accredited Practising Dietitian (APD).
-Our Dietitian Emily Levick has undertaken the necessary educational training to become an Accredited Diabetes Educator and is accumulating her hours specifically related to this to achieve full credentials.
-She is able to tailor each session to your specific needs and work with you to set a treatment plan that is both realistic and achievable.
+Our Dietitian’s have undertaken the necessary educational training to tailor each session to your specific needs and work with you to set a treatment plan that is both realistic and achievable.

-Our group package is exclusively available at our Ourimbah, we have create a unique program that is designed to assist you in reducing your HbA1c, fasting blood glucose, body weight, systolic blood pressure, improve diabetes knowledge and reduce need for diabetes medication.
-The group is suitable for those with Type II Diabetes or Insulin Resistance and want to learn how to better manage your diabetes, or would like review information learnt from previous education or simply to update your knowledge.
+We have created a unique individualised program that is designed to assist you in reducing your HbA1c, fasting blood glucose, body weight, systolic blood pressure, improve diabetes knowledge and reduce need for diabetes medication.
+The program is suitable for those with Type II Diabetes or Insulin Resistance and want to learn how to better manage your diabetes, or would like review information learnt from previous education or simply to update your knowledge.
 Research has shown that participating in regular education sessions can help to take control of your diabetes and make positive changes to your health and lifestyle such as exercise, diet, blood glucose monitoring and compliance with medications.

 Get in touch with us today to start feeling more in control of your diabetes health care through an improved nutritional intake.